ahans30/ahans30.github.io/_pages/about.md

 I'm CS graduate student at the <a href="https://www.cs.umd.edu/" target="_blank">University of Maryland, College Park</a> advised by Prof. <a href="https://www.cs.umd.edu/~tomg/" target="_blank">Tom Goldstein</a>.

-My research interests lie in the cross-section of machine learning and security with the general goal of aligning machine learning models towards robustness and fairness.
+My research interests include making machine learning secure, robust, and fair.
 Before graduate school, I worked in the industry for 5 years in machine learning and data science roles.
-I hold my bachelors in mathematics.
+I hold a bachelor's degree in mathematics.

 I'm looking for a research internship for summer 2024.
 If you are looking to hire an intern, please hit me up!